Miss Me?

-Miss Me? is the second and final extended play (EP) by South Korean girl group I.O.I, a project group created through the 2016 Mnet survival show, Produce 101, composed of eleven trainees from different entertainment companies that promoted until January 2017 under YMC Entertainment.
+Miss Me? is the second extended play (EP) by South Korean girl group I.O.I, a project group created through the 2016 Mnet survival show, Produce 101, composed of eleven trainees from different entertainment companies that promoted until January 2017 under YMC Entertainment.
 It contains five tracks, including the lead single, "Very Very Very" produced by Park Jin-young.

 The EP was a commercial success peaking at number 2 on the Gaon Album Chart.
 The album sold 93,593 physical copies in 2016.

 Background and release

 After I.O.I's promotion as a unit group, YMC Entertainment announced the comeback of the whole group with eleven members slated for an October release.
 It was also revealed that the new album would be the last activity before their disbandment.

 In September 2016, it was announced that the October release would be an extended play, with a title track composed by Park Jin-young, founder of Jeon So-mi's agency JYP Entertainment and b-side tracks produced by Brand New Music's Rhymer and Jinyoung of B1A4, who also produced I.O.I's song "When the Cherry Blossoms Fade".
 The photo shoot for the album took place in a studio in Seoul on September 27.
 The next day, it was confirmed that the new EP is scheduled for release on October 17 at midnight.
 I.O.I filmed the title track's music video in Gyeonggi Province on October 3 and 4.

 The group's special comeback show titled I Miss You Very Very Very Much Show (Hangul: 너무너무너무 보고싶었SHOW) was aired live through Mnet on October 16 at 23:30 KST, followed by the release of Miss Me? and the title track's music video at midnight.